jayam04/jympatel.github.io/specials/geeksforgeeks-ambassador.md

 * [checking your profile is also useful many times!](https://auth.geeksforgeeks.org/user/jympatel/practice)

 ## me-on-github
-Jym Patel is GeeksforGeeks Campus Ambassador of SSASIT,
+Jym Patel is GeeksforGeeks Campus Ambassador of SSASIT, for 2022